Dutch lawyers take Frontex to EU court over pushbacks

 "We believe this approach should be applied to the entirety of migration and asylum funds, as a minimum, until the commission has sufficient evidence that pushbacks have ceased and countries engaging in systemic pushbacks fully comply with EU and international legislation in this area," they say.

-The letter comes as EU heads of state and government are set to discuss pushbacks, which are illegal under EU and international law, at an EU summit on Thursday.
+The letter comes as EU heads of state and government are set to discuss pushbacks, which are illegal under EU and international law, at an EU summit starting Thursday.